nelsonjchen/gargantuan-takeout-rocket/README.md

 This guide is a continual work in progress.
 PRs are very much welcome!

-If you need some help or questions or whatever, feel free to hit me up over [Twitter][twitter] or make an issue.
+If you need some help or questions or whatever, feel free to make an issue.
+I wish it could be simpler or I had the skills to make it simpler.

 Let me know if the guide works for you as well!